Group Relative Policy Optimization (GRPO)

 RLAlgorithm

-load_checkpoint(path: str, load_optimizer: bool = False, overwrite_reference_adapter: bool = False, overwrite_critic_adapter: bool = True, merge_lora_configs: bool = False) None
+load_checkpoint(path: str, load_optimizer: bool = False, overwrite_reference_adapter: bool = False, overwrite_critic_adapter: bool = True) None

 Load adapter weights and algorithm state from a checkpoint directory.